Kyriosity/use-dev/src/TuttiFrutti/README.md

 ## Names and acronyms used here

-Naming of projects and folders, namespaces highly relies on acronyms:
+Naming of projects and folders, namespaces highly relies on acronyms:\
+`Prop`, `Props` - property, properties

 `Abc` - Basics: common or shared stuff as base of applications\
 `Mk` - Make: implementation, instantiate defined interfaces\
 `Gtor` - Generators: builders, factories, providers of classes/objects (contra to `ctor` - direct constructor)

-`Err` - Errors: definition of exceptions and their messages\
+`Err` - Errors: definition of exceptions and their relevant issues (like messages)\
-`Ctrl` - Controls: restraints, limits\
+`Ltd` - Limited: constraints, restraints, restrictions, limits\
 `Xform` - Transformations: like interception of input, setters

 `Coll` - Collections: definitions, declarations and implementation of\